MichaelStott/tech-squawks/README.md

 The aim of this website is to present cloud-computing concepts using small, self-contained web apps.
 To achieve this, cloud infrastructure and services are managed with Pulumi.
-Pulumi allows users to easilty define their cloud resources using programming languages such as Python, Golang, Typescript, or Javascript.
+Pulumi allows users to easilty define their cloud resources using programming languages such as Typescript, Javascript, Python, Go, and Java

 Flashcards are included at the end of each section to help reinforce concepts covered in the section.